flyitalyadsb/new_receivers_notifier/README.md

 - `EMAIL_PASSWORD`: Password for the SMTP server.
 - `TIMEZONE`: The timezone you're operating in, defaults to `Europe/Rome`.

+You have also to create a symylink to `/data/client.json` or create a docker-volume.
 ## Usage

 1. Set up the environment variables mentioned above.